RainThunder/fefates-tools/README.md

   * Just drag and drop .lz file into FEAT window.
 * How to use modules and tools:
   * To use Nightmare modules, you need to open certain file with its respective module file (.nmm).
 Please read README.md in the folder of each module for more details.
-  * fst_generator.py: Drag and drop your folder that contains your files in DLC to this folder.
+  * fst_generator.py: Drag and drop your folder that contains your DLC files to this script.
 * After editing, you can use BatchLZ77 / DSDecmp4 / lzx to recompress your edited files.
-  * DSDecmp4 command: `DSDecmp4 -c lz11 file.bin` (file.bin is the name of the file that need to be compressed)
+  * DSDecmp4: Type `DSDecmp4 -c lz11 file.bin` in the command line (file.bin is the name of the file that need to be compressed)
-  * lzx command: `lzx -evb file.bin`
+  * lzx: Type `lzx -evb file.bin` in the command line.
   * BatchLZ77:
     * Click *Options* -> *LZ77 Type 11*
     * Click *File* -> *Compress Files...*